Activities

 meets on the first Wednesday at 7:00 p.m.

-In winter months, only on Zoom.
-During the summer, in person in the Martin House meeting room.
+May through August in person in the Martin House meeting room.
+NO ZOOM option

 The mission of the Women’s Spirituality Group is to deepen friendships among UUCH women, encourage each other’s spiritual and intellectual growth, and provide comfort and support for life’s challenges and choices.